Baby, You’re a Firework!

 – Carol Nelson

-However, there is a darker side to the holidays (ho ho….bah humbug).
+However, there is a darker side to the holidays (ho ho…eh?
+Bah humbug!).

-Being within close proximity to certain near and dear ones over vast periods of celebratory time can lead to some harrowing gas-lighting, festering underlying issues that bubble to the surface (especially as we’ve just come out of Mercury Retrograde and may still be feeling its keen sting), compounding anxieties and stresses and — let’s face it — emotional outbursts.
+Being within close proximity to certain near and dear ones — over vast periods of celebratory time — can lead to some harrowing gas-lighting, festering underlying issues (especially as we’ve just come out of Mercury Retrograde and may still be feeling its keen sting hampering our effective communique), compounding anxieties and stresses and — let’s face it — emotional outbursts.

-Invariably, some wild and uncouth words could get slung about the Christmas dining table!
+Invariably, some wild and uncouth words could get slung about the Christmas dining table this year!